Christmas Party Raspberry Sherbet Punch Non Alcoholic

 Two days before I serve the punch

-- I put a Jell-o mold with water and frozen raspberries in the freezer to harden.
+- two days before your dinner make the ice ring out of a ring jello mold with water and frozen raspberries.
+Put in the freezer to harden.

 - Serve right away.